Bring Your Offshore Plan-B To Life In Panama March 2025

 Also located on the northern coast, Santa Marta is smaller than Barranquilla and Cartagena but has a few things working in its favour.
 It offers a more laid-back life than the former and is considerably cheaper than the tourist-oriented latter.
 Not to mention, it arguably has the best beaches out of the three.
 Santa Marta has been gaining popularity by offering numerous outdoor activities and attracting adventurous expats and retirees who enjoy scuba diving, snorkelling, and hiking.
 Even though Santa Marta is a decently sized city of half a million, it lacks some conveniences you would find in Barranquilla or Cartagena.

 Santa Marta offers access to stunning beaches and the majestic Sierra Nevada mountains.
 It's strategically situated near the mouth of the Magdalena River, providing a unique blend of natural beauty and historical significance.
-The city boasts an array of accommodations, restaurants, and activities, making it an appealing destination for expats seeking coastal tranquility and adventure.
+The city boasts an array of accommodations, restaurants, and activities, making it an appealing destination for expats seeking coastal tranquillity and adventure.

 Related content: Options To Consider If You Want To Retire In Colombia